What’s a Good GRE Score?

 GRE Verbal + Quantitative Scaled Scores and Percentiles

-The percentile scores listed below in the verbal, quantitative, and analytical score columns, rate your performance relative to that of a large sample population of other GRE takers.
-Percentile scores tell graduate schools just what your scaled scores are worth.
+The percentile scores listed below in the verbal and quantitative conversion calculator, rate your performance relative to that of a large sample population of other GRE takers.

 As provided by ETS, the creator of the GRE, possible GRE scores and their coinciding percentiles are as follows: